 See our up-to-date underwriting limits.

-We've updated our underwriting position for certain groups of customers who are considered more vulnerable to the effects of Coronavirus.
+On the 16th April we updated our underwriting position for certain groups of customers who are considered more vulnerable to the effects of Coronavirus.

 This will impact some customers who are rated and others who have existing health issues, such as significant or chronic respiratory conditions.
 We've reduced the maximum level of rating that we'll be able to accept to 200%, and will taper this threshold by age.